theochem/horton/doc/dev_git.rst

 Copy this script into the directory ``.git/hooks/`` as ``pre-commit`` and make it executable.
 The last part of the pre-commit script checks for python ``print`` lines.
-These should not be used in the Horton library.
+These should not be used in the HORTON library.
 If you think you have legitimate reasons to ignore this test, use the ``--no-verify`` option when comitting.